acoj1993/fake-news-deeplearning/README.md

 If time allows, other datasets and options will be explored.

 ## Work Organisation
-1. Dataset Collection
+1. How-Tos
+2. Dataset Collection, Resource planning and environment setting
 2. Desingning and Buidling the CNN
-3. Training and fine-tuning the network
+3. Experiments
-4. Result analysis
+4. Result Analysis
 5. Application
 6. Report + Presentation